roworu/rhel-postinstall/README.md

-# rhel10-postinstall
+# rhel-postinstall

-a set of postinstall scripts i use for my rhel 10 installations. please, review each script before using.
+a set of postinstall scripts i use for my rhel installations.

+**please, review each script before using!**

 you should use these for minimal installation. if you already have `workstation` edition installed - you could try to remove gnome related stuff using `remove_gnome.sh` script, and then proceed with plasma installation.